1. What is social work?

 Baylor Majors and Minors

-Undergraduate students who apply to the social work major have the opportunity to indicate on their application that they intend to participate in the 5-year program.
-If a student is admitted to the BSW program, and meets all requirements for entering the graduate program, they receive automatic acceptance to the MSW program.
-This means the student is not required to complete a separate application to the graduate program if they intend on continuing straight into it.
+Undergraduate students who apply to the social work major are candidates for the 5-year program.
+If a student is admitted to the BSW program, and meets all requirements for entering the graduate program, they are not required to complete a separate application to the graduate program.
 The student then graduates in 5 years with a BSW and MSW.
+Students should refer to the MSW catalog for specific admission requirements.

 Council on Social Work Education (2015).
 2015 Educational policy and accreditation standards for baccalaureate and master’s social work programs.
 Retrieved from https://www.cswe.org/getattachment/Accreditation/Accreditation-Process/2015-EPAS/2015EPAS_Web_FINAL.pdf.aspx